Vet Tech Colleges in Michigan

 Macomb Community College

-Macomb Community College of Warren provides a full-time, CVTEA-approved associate of applied science (AAS) in veterinary technology.
-This 64-credit program includes courses such as vertebrate anatomy & physiology; veterinary microbiology; veterinary parasitology; veterinary pharmacology; veterinary imaging; veterinary clinical methods; large animal medicine & management; laboratory animals and exotics; veterinary anesthesia & surgery; and more.
+Macomb Community College provides a full-time, CVTEA-approved associate of applied science (AAS) in veterinary technology.
+This 65-credit program includes courses such as vertebrate anatomy & physiology; veterinary microbiology; veterinary parasitology; veterinary pharmacology; veterinary imaging; veterinary clinical methods; large animal medicine & management; laboratory animals and exotics; veterinary anesthesia & surgery; and more.
 Many of the courses include lecture and lab components.

-Prerequisites include general ed courses and math, chemistry, and psychology courses.
+Prerequisites include general education courses and math, chemistry, and psychology courses.
 Students also complete a capstone course and an internship.
-Macomb reports an impressive 93.5 percent passing rate on the VTNE between 2020 and 2023.
+Macomb reports an impressive 83.12 percent passing rate on the VTNE between 2021 and 2023.

 • Expected Time to Completion: Two years